SatIR: Scalable High-Recall Constraint-Satisfaction-Based Information Retrieval for Clinical Trials Matching: Experimental Results and Evaluation

-\paragraph{Macro recall.} Table~\ref{tab:retrieval_recall_macro} shows the macro recall.
+\paragraph{SIGIR 2016 macro recall.} Table~\ref{tab:retrieval_recall_macro} shows macro recall on SIGIR 2016.
 It demonstrates that \name{} substantially outperforms all baselines across all three retrieval objectives.
 The improvement is particularly pronounced under the chief-complaint treating objective, where \name{} achieves near-complete coverage of the pooled relevant-and-eligible trial set.
 Similar trends hold for the any-condition treating and any-condition relevant objectives, where \name{} consistently achieves large margins over both dense retrieval models and TrialGPT.
 Notably, even after selecting the best-performing TrialGPT variant across objective-aware and objective-agnostic prompting strategies and across GPT-4.1 and GPT-5, the gap remains significant.
-This indicates that the gains of \name{} are not attributable to baseline prompt configuration choices, but reflect a fundamental improvement in retrieval effectiveness.
+This indicates that the gains of \name{} on SIGIR 2016 are not attributable to baseline prompt configuration choices, but reflect a fundamental improvement in retrieval effectiveness.

-\paragraph{Per-patient utility decomposition.} Figure~\ref{fig:per-patient-results} decomposes, for each patient, the useful retrieved trials into three disjoint subsets: trials retrieved by both methods (overlap), trials retrieved only by \name{}, and trials retrieved only by TrialGPT. \name{}’s useful retrieval count for a patient is the sum of the overlap and \name{}-only segments, while TrialGPT’s count is the sum of the overlap and TrialGPT-only segments.
+\paragraph{SIGIR 2016 per-patient utility decomposition.} Figure~\ref{fig:per-patient-results} decomposes, for each SIGIR 2016 patient, the useful retrieved trials into three disjoint subsets: trials retrieved by both methods, trials retrieved only by \name{}, and trials retrieved only by TrialGPT. \name{}'s useful retrieval count for a patient is the sum of the overlap and \name{}-only segments, while TrialGPT's count is the sum of the overlap and TrialGPT-only segments.

-Across all three retrieval objectives, the \name{}-only (orange) segments are consistently more prominent than the TrialGPT-only (green) segments, indicating that \name{} retrieves additional useful trials that TrialGPT does not.
-At the same time, the overlap (blue) is often substantial, showing that \name{} preserves many useful trials that TrialGPT also retrieves.
+Across all three retrieval objectives, the \name{}-only segments are consistently more prominent than the TrialGPT-only segments, indicating that \name{} retrieves additional useful trials that TrialGPT does not.
+At the same time, the overlap is often substantial, showing that \name{} preserves many useful trials that TrialGPT also retrieves.
 The total bar height represents the union of useful trials retrieved by either method and should not be interpreted as the performance of a single system.